mail us | mail this page

 -v Use verbose mode, with many diagnostics written to standard output.

 -W Prompt for simple authentication.
-This is used instead of specifying the password on the command line.
+This is used instead of specifying the password on the command line (-w) and is significantly more secure.

 -X authzid Specify the requested authorization ID for SASL bind. authzid must be one of the following formats: dn:<distinguished name> or u:<username>